hollyouellette/kickstarter-analysis/README.md

 Based on this assignment, I would identify the following as limitations to this dataset:

  1. **Recency of Data**
    This dataset contains information from Kickstarters from 2009 to 2017.
 This 9 year window covers signiviant social and technological changes.
-It is possibile that the dataset contains statistical relationships that might no longer be relavent in 2020, 2021 or that could potential skew relevant data.
+It is possibile that the dataset contains statistical relationships that might no longer be relavent for 2020/2021 or that could potential skew relevant data.

- 2. **UNIX Timestamps**
+ 2. **Kickstarters that never went live**

- 3. **Kickstarters that never went live**
+   This could be described as a type of sampling bias in that this dataset is only able to showcase Kickstarters that were canceled that made it up on the platform.
+It is limited in that it does not account for/capture Kickstarter Campaigns that were canceled prior to going live on the platform.

-It contains a lot of data that requires sifting
+### Other Possible Tables and or/graphs that we could create?

-UNIX timestamps
+In examining the relationship between the outcomes of Theatre Kickstarters in relation to their Launch Date and Fundraising Goal, we could also greate the following tables and graphs:

-it's an existing dataset - might not contain the data that we are looking for - tayloring our questions ot he fdata that exists. this data only accounts for kickstarters that made it to the platform but does not include kickstarter ideas that never went live
+1. Average Donation for Theater Kickstarters Based on Launch Date - Filtered by Outcome

-- What are some other possible tables and/or graphs that we could create?
+2. Average Backer Count Based on Goals - Filtered by Outcome
 - Backers by Category & Subcategory
 - Country by Outcomes filtered by Category
 - Average donation by Category